 This will include designing products and/or coverages for new or updated risk exposures such as products liability for autonomous vehicles, cyber security losses, infrastructure and network losses, commercial auto insurance losses from large AV fleets, among others.
-Insurance companies have to also decide whether to institute changes to and how to best service the existing and decreasing number of personal auto insurance policies.
+Insurance companies will also need to decide whether to institute changes to and how to best service the existing and decreasing number of personal auto insurance policies.

-Second, major challenges are present with regard to underwriting and pricing with autonomous vehicles.
-In addition to overcoming hurdles related to gaining necessary access to data and algorithms likely maintained by the OEMs, insurance companies have to also assess if and what new underwriting and pricing models are needed for the analysis in the new market.
+Second, there are major challenges regarding underwriting and pricing with autonomous vehicles.
+In addition to overcoming hurdles related to gaining necessary access to data and algorithms likely maintained by the OEMs, insurance companies must also assess if and what new underwriting and pricing models are needed for the analysis in the new market.

-Third, a similar set of challenges are present with regard to claims adjusting, with the added difficulties in complex liability assignment and subrogation.
+Third, similar challenges are present with regard to claims adjusting, with the added difficulties in complex liability assignment and subrogation.

 Fourth, even the sales and production process will experience fundamental changes.
-With the competition from OEMs and on-demand mobility and ride-sharing services companies, insurers have to find their unique competitive advantage in order to market the insurance products and promote sales.
+With the competition from OEMs and on-demand mobility and ride-sharing services companies, insurers will have to find their unique competitive advantage in order to market their insurance products and promote sales.
 There is also the added issue for those insurers that use agents for product distribution.

-Last but not least, insurance companies have to arm themselves with strategies to effectively interact with key stakeholders such as consumer, regulators, OEMs, and on-demand and ride-sharing service providers.
+Last but not least, insurance companies have to arm themselves with strategies to effectively interact with key stakeholders such as consumers, regulators, OEMs, and on-demand and ride-sharing service providers.

-V. Potential Contributions of the Insurance Industry
+5. Potential Contributions of the Insurance Industry